 - Insufficient Information

 Applicants must be prepared to provide in a timely manner information that addresses how they will satisfy all of FINRA’s Standards for Admission and other applicable statutory and regulatory requirements if requested to do so.
-Firms are encouraged to contact their Single Point of Accountability before filing a CMA if they have questions about documents and information that should be submitted, since applications containing all the relevant information when they are first submitted tend to be processed more expeditiously.
+Firms are encouraged to contact their Risk Monitoring Director (RMD) before filing a CMA if they have questions about documents and information that should be submitted, since applications containing all the relevant information when they are first submitted tend to be processed more expeditiously.

 - Failure to meet qualifications requirements